Skip to main content

 • Connell School of Nursing

-• School of Theology and Ministry
+• Clough School of Theology and Ministry

-Liberal arts and a grounding in the defining works of the humanities, natural sciences, and social sciences is the foundation of a BC education.
-All students must complete BC’s Core Curriculum, a grouping of 15 classes exploring everything from the arts to philosophy to theology, designed to help students understand the forces that have shaped world history and culture as well as how they think about the world.
+Liberal arts and a grounding in the defining works of the humanities, natural sciences, and social sciences are the foundation of a BC education.
+All students must complete BC’s Core Curriculum, a collection of 15 classes exploring everything from the arts to philosophy to theology, designed to help students understand the forces that have shaped world history and culture as well as how they think about the world.

 In 2021, Boston College launched an engineering program.
 BC’s human-centered engineering program is rooted in liberal arts but features a rigorous engineering curriculum.
 The program seeks to understand the intersection of technology and society—preparing students to find solutions that address critical human needs.